b-kennedy0/website-archive/publications.md

 ---

 ## Conferences / Workshop Attended (not presented)  {#conferences}
+Virtually attended: Remote SIPS (Society for the Improvement of Psychological Science) conference (*22nd-24th June 2020*)

+Virtually attended: ReproducibiliTea Virtual Meeting: How can ECRs influence research culture and integrity? (*29th May 2020*)

 "Beware: Results May Vary - Openness as a Way of Enhancing Research Quality", University of Manchester (*28th February 2020*)

 Advanced Methods for Reproducible Science 2020 - Winter School @ Cumberland Lodge, The Great Park, Windsor (*5th-10th January 2020*)